-The supermarket chain, which shows creativity in everything, could not help but distinguish itself with an original logo.
-The Meijer logo may seem simple at first glance, but it has an expressive contrast that draws the eye in.
+The supermarket chain, known for its creativity, could not help but distinguish itself with an original logo.
+The Meijer logo may seem simple at first glance, but it uses expressive contrast to draw the eye in.
 It’s like a magnet for customers.

 Meaning and History

 With each major expansion of points of sale, their owner changed outdoor signs, which also served as logos.
-The most fundamental redesign was introduced for the 50th anniversary of supermarkets – in 1984.
-Then, for the first time, not only the design of the emblems were changed, but also the corporate font.
+The most fundamental redesign was introduced in 1984, the 50th anniversary of supermarkets.
+Then, for the first time, not only was the design of the emblems changed, but also the corporate font.

 What is Meijer?

 Meijer is a United States supermarket chain owned by a company of the same name.
-She was the first to combine several stores of different directions in one building and thus introduced the concept of hypermarkets.
+She was the first to combine several stores from different directions into a single building, thereby introducing the concept of hypermarkets.
 Now it has over 250 shopping malls.
 The head office is located in Walker, Michigan.
 The founder of the corporation is Hendrik Meijer.
-The time of its appearance is 1934.
+Its appearance is dated 1934.

 1934 – 1957